Identity Cloud

 Device authorization grant with PKCE

 The device authorization grant is designed for client devices that have limited user interfaces, such as a set-top box.
-Since the devices are usually public clients and the device code can be intercepted by malicious users, you can combine the device flow with the Proof Key for Code Exchange (PKCE) standard (RFC 7636) to mitigate against interception attacks if the devices allow it.
+Because the devices are usually public clients, it’s possible for malicious users to intercept the device code.
+If a device allows it, you can mitigate against interception attacks by combining the device authorization grant with the Proof Key for Code Exchange (PKCE) standard (RFC 7636).

 code_verifier